surifirstpin/AcuBI_Technical_Documents/Version.6/Visualization.md

 ## Types of Visualization

 AcuBi visualization charts are used based on the priority of what specific information you want to view about the data retrieved.
-Each type of visualization chart has different customization option for its appearance.
+Each type of  chart has different customization option for its appearance.
 It Provides an ability to visualize the data in 11 different types of charts with some standard editing options.

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/0dc367172608197f5a129c93f4c0c2992c7bb50c/images/New_version5/TD_Visu_Image2.png)
 <b><font color = "Black"> Image 2</b>